Cathy Katin-Grazzini

 Garnish with additional dried oregano and/or mild Aleppo chili flakes.

-Stir in the diced eggplant and olives, cover, and cook for about 15 minutes or until the eggplants are soft and tender but not disintegrating.
+11. Stir in the diced eggplant and olives, cover, and cook for about 15 minutes or until the eggplants are soft and tender but intact.
 Stir in the basil, and season with pepper to taste.
-Cover and cook for the final 5 minutes to allow all the flavors to blend.
-Remove from the heat and stir in 1 tablespoon (or more) to season the sauce to your tastes.
+Cover and cook for a final 5 minutes to allow all the flavors to blend.
+Remove from the heat and stir in aka (red) miso paste to taste.

-Flour a large board and using a bowl scraper, transfer the sourdough to the board.
-Since the dough is a high-hydration dough, it will be too wet and sticky to work with.
-You will need to incorporate more flour as you shape each pizzette to prevent sticking.
-There should be no need to add more flour to the commercial dough.
+12. Flour a large board and using a bowl scraper, transfer the sourdough to the board.
+Since the dough is a high-hydration dough, you will need to incorporate a little more flour as you shape each Pizzetta to prevent sticking.

-Divide the dough into 8 pieces, folding them gently, adding flour as needed, and shaping each into a soft ball.
+13. Divide the dough into 8 equal pieces, folding them gently, adding flour as needed, and shaping each into a soft ball.
 Place one ball aside.
 Roll the others in flour and return them to the bowl and cover.
-Use your fingers to gentlypat and stretch the first ball into an oblong.
+Use your fingers to gently stretch the first ball into an oblong.
 Leave the edges higher than the center to hold the sauce.

-If the dough resists stretching, hold it up on side and allow gravity to stretch it.
-Pat with flour, flip, and continue prodding until you have a pizzette roughly measuring 4 by 8 inches.
+14. If the dough resists stretching, hold it up on side and allow gravity to stretch it.
+Pat with flour, flip, and continue prodding until you have a Pizzetta measuring 4 by 8 inches.

-Dust a pizza peel or long spatula with flour, place the dough oblong upon it, spoon on several tablespoons of the eggplant mix.
-Grind a little pepper on the top, sprinkle additional oregano, and place it in the oven on the stone (or parchment-lined cookie sheet).
+15. Dust a pizza peel or a thin wooden cutting board spatula with enough flour to prevent sticking, place the dough oblong upon it, spoon on several tablespoons of the eggplant mix.
+Grind a little pepper on the top, sprinkle additional oregano, and transfer it onto the oven on the stone or parchment-lined baking sheet.

-Bake for about 8 minutes or until the dough has firmed up, turned golden, and darkened in places.
+16. Baked for about 8 minutes or until the dough has darkened in places and blistered.
 Transfer to a cooling rack.
-As each pizzette is baking, continue shaping and filling each pizzette, adding them to the oven as soon as they are ready, until all your dough is used.
+As each Pizzetta is baking, continue rolling and filling the others, adding them to the oven as soon as they are ready, until all your dough is used.

-Pizzette are best hot right out of the oven.
-If you make them in advance, just pop them into a 500°F oven for 5 minutes to reheat and crisp up before serving.
+17. Eggplant Sourdough Pizzette are best hot right out of the oven.
+If you make them in advance, just pop them into a 500°F oven to reheat and crisp up for 5 minutes before serving.

 bottom of page